tim901231/dsp_final/README.md

 pip install -r requirements.txt
 ```

-2. Put your noisy file into directory noisy_testset_wav
+2. Put your noisy file into directory /noisy_testset_wav
 the file need to be .wav, you can convert your voice with only converter

 If you only have clean voice file, you can put your file into directory voice_mix, and type (not need to be .wav file)